mac-/opter/README.md

 # opter

 Opter provides an easy way to specify options for your application.
 It uses [commander](https://github.com/visionmedia/commander.js) to parse command line arguments and display option help information.
-In addition to reading from command line options, it can also read values from environment variables and a json file (opter.json) that lives in the same directory as the file being run by NodeJS.
-If no values were found in the command line arguments, environment variables, or the opter.json file, then it will assign the default value (if provided).
+In addition to reading from command line options, it can also read values from environment variables and a json/yaml file (opter.json) that lives in the same directory as the file being run by NodeJS.
+If no values were found in the command line arguments, environment variables, or the JSON/YAML config file, then it will assign the default value (if provided).
 The priority is:

 1. command line args
 2. environment variables
-3. opter.json file
+3. JSON/YAML config file
 4. default value

 [![Build Status](https://secure.travis-ci.org/mac-/opter.png)](http://travis-ci.org/mac-/opter)